Sam Aleckson: After the War

 Once the Confederates surrendered, life in South Carolina changed dramatically for Williams and his family.
 They were reunited under one roof; Alexander Williams and his family resided on Princess Street in Charleston for many years.

 Williams' account of this era includes reflections about the "Black Code" or laws passed to restrict civil and social rights of freedmen.
 He wondered why, at least in his time when writing his memoir in the 20th century, one did not hear much about this, saying that perhaps "somebody is ashamed of it."

 In 1876, Williams' employer asked him to vote for General Wade Hampton.
-Williams chose not to vote in the election at all, even though he heard the General speak:

-"Our only desire he said, was to save our dear old state from utter ruin.
+Williams chose not to vote in the election at all, even though he heard the General speak: "Our only desire he said, was to save our dear old state from utter ruin.
 Then, raising his right hand to heaven he said these very words as near as I can recollect, "If I am elected governor, I swear to God that not one right or privilege that you now enjoy shall be taken from you!"
 Williams also noted that many of the promises that General Hampton made did not come to fruition and that, in fact, acts of disenfranchisement and Jim Crow laws were being enacted against blacks during this era.

-Sometime in the 1880s, Williams moved to Vermont (he appears to have moved initially to Springfield VT) and soon sent for his second wife and children (several from his first marriage and perhaps some step children or children from his second wife) to join him.
-While not much is known about his life in Vermont, he and his eldest daughter Susan show up in the 1910 census, living in Lebanon, NH where they worked as servants for the Carter family.
+Sometime in the 1880s, Williams moved to Vermont (he appears to have moved initially to Springfield, Vermont) and soon sent for his second wife and children (several from his first marriage and perhaps some step children or children from his second wife) to join him.
+While not much is known about his life in Vermont, he and his eldest daughter Susan show up in the 1910 census, living in Lebanon, New Hampshire, where they worked as servants for the Carter family.
 In Vermont, both worked for author Thomas H. Thomas.
-They were listed in the 1920 United States Federal Census, living in Windsor with the Thomas Family.
+They were listed in the 1920 United States Federal Census, living in Windsor with the Thomas family.

-Williams appears to have moved to Cambridge, Massachusetts in the 1920s with his daughter Susan, who married an African-American lawyer/dentist named William Alexander Cox.
+Williams appears to have moved to Cambridge, Massachusetts, in the 1920s with his daughter Susan, who married an African-American lawyer/dentist named William Alexander Cox.
 Cox was also heavily involved in the National Negro Business League.